 - Uninsured Motorist Coverage

-ACCC policies can be purchased for just 30 days and up to twelve months.
-They are one of the few insurers in the U.S. that offer one-month car insurance policies.
-In the non-standard market, many customers just want to get covered for a short period.
+ACCC policies can be purchased for 30 days and up to twelve months.
+They are one of the few U.S. insurers offering one-month car insurance policies.
+In the non-standard market, many customers want to get covered for a short period.
 Over half of the insurer’s policies are just 30 days.
-While many people end up renewing their policy, many do so with another 30 day period, while others try and get better rates and coverage through a more traditional provider.
+While many people renew their policy, many do so with another 30 days, while others try to get better rates and coverage through a more traditional provider.

 ACCC Insurance Costs

 Drivers under the age of 25 pay the highest insurance rates with ACCC.
 Young motorists often pay rates over $250 a month with a non-standard policy.
-This is one reason why so many customers opt to get a 30-day ACCC Auto Insurance policy.
+This is why many customers opt for a 30-day ACCC Auto Insurance policy.